n3fit.backends.keras_backend package

 Python dictionary.

-class n3fit.backends.keras_backend.multi_dense.MultiInitializer(single_initializer: Initializer, replica_seeds: List[int], base_seed: int)[source]
+class n3fit.backends.keras_backend.multi_dense.MultiInitializer(single_initializer: Initializer, replica_seeds: list[int], base_seed: int)[source]

 Bases: Initializer